 - 52% of buyers say they’ve shifted more of their spending to online due to the pandemic.

 - 51% of those consumers said they felt uncomfortable with in-store shopping during a pandemic.

-It’s this simple: without a a digital presence it’s virtually impossible to succeed in retail.
+It’s this simple: without a digital presence, it’s virtually impossible to succeed in retail.

 Not only that—they took things a step further and launched their Run Squad membership program.
 They pivoted quickly and found new ways to stay top of mind for their customers, even without foot traffic.